MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 - Record to Report
 - Make to Stock and Make to Order

-> [!NOTE]
->
+> [!IMPORTANT]
-> Preview focuses on testing out the Order to Cash and Procure to Pay business processes.
+> In preview, the focus is on testing the Order to Cash and Procure to Pay business processes.

 ## Advanced SAP system connections support